 Promoting DEI in the workplace goes without saying and is a core part of any DEI strategy.
 However, to be sustainable, a DEI strategy needs to progress beyond HR and ERGs.

-According to a 2021 survey by Lever, 47% of employers say they have created or reviewed DEI policies with employees—but only 27% of employees claim that those policies were actually communicated to them.
+According to a survey by Lever, 47% of organizations say they have created or reviewed DEI policies with employees—but only 27% of employees claim that those policies were actually communicated to them.

-In order to bridge the gap between employers and employees in communicating DEI initiatives, senior leaders must assume accountability for progress on all DEI fronts.
-Doing so will create a trickle-down dialogue and integrate DEI as an organizational imperative, which will benefit employees and companies at large.
+To bridge this gap between employers and employees in communicating DEI initiatives, senior leaders must assume accountability for progress on all fronts.
+Doing so will create a dialogue and integrate DEI as an organizational imperative, which will benefit employees and companies at large.

-Almost half of workers say they would consider leaving their jobs if their organization’s ability to carry out DEI commitments falters, according to a study from Deloitte.
+Almost half of workers say they would consider leaving their jobs if their organization’s ability to carry out DEI commitments falters, according to Deloitte.